Derek Allan

 Derek Thomas Allan (born 24 December 1974) is a Scottish former football defender.

 He is currently the coach of Greenock Morton's U17 side.

 Playing career

 Allan or ("Swan Neck") (Due to his aerial ability) was born in Irvine, Scotland and started his professional career at Ayr United, where he made only five appearances.
 After just one year at the club he was sold to Southampton of the English Premiership for a fee of £75,000 in March 1993.
 He also was part of the Scottish Under 21 squad in April 1993 which played Iceland at Rugby Park, Kilmarnock.

-Southampton's manager Ian Branfoot saw Allan as "one for the future" but a series of injuries restricted him to just one Premier League appearance when he came on as a late substitute for Matthew Bound in a 1–0 defeat at Manchester City on 1 May 1993.
+Southampton's manager Ian Branfoot saw Allan as "one for the future" but a series of injuries restricted him to just one Premier League appearance when he came on as a late substitute for Matthew Bound in a 1–0 defeat at home to Manchester City on 1 May 1993.